F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

 *   ``--single-sa SAIDX``: use a single SA for outbound traffic, bypassing the SP on both Inbound and Outbound.
 This option is meant for debugging/performance purposes.

+*   ``--rxoffload MASK``: RX HW offload capabilities to enable/use on this port (bitmask of DEV_RX_OFFLOAD_* values).
+It is an optional parameter and allows user to disable some of the RX HW offload capabilities.
+    By default all HW RX offloads are enabled.

+*   ``--txoffload MASK``: TX HW offload capabilities to enable/use on this port (bitmask of DEV_TX_OFFLOAD_* values).
+It is an optional parameter and allows user to disable some of the TX HW offload capabilities.
+    By default all HW TX offloads are enabled.

+*   ``--mtu MTU``: MTU value (in bytes) on all attached ethernet ports.
+    Outgoing packets with length bigger then MTU will be fragmented.
+    Incoming packets with length bigger then MTU will be discarded.
+    Default value: 1500.

+*   ``--frag-ttl FRAG_TTL_NS``: fragment lifetime (in nanoseconds).
+    If packet is not reassembled within this time, received fragments will be discarded.
+Fragment lifetime should be decreased when there is a high fragmented traffic loss in high bandwidth networks.
+    Should be lower for low number of reassembly buckets.
+    Valid values: from 1 ns to 10 s.
+Default value: 10000000 (10 s).

+*   ``--reassemble NUM``: max number of entries in reassemble fragment table.
+    Zero value disables reassembly functionality.
+    Default value: 0.

 *   ``-f CONFIG_FILE_PATH``: the full path of text-based file containing all configuration items for running the application (See Configuration file